0xhank/blockchain-developer-bootcamp-final-project/README.md

 # Henry Caron's Consensys Blockchain Bootcamp Final Project: Zero Knowledge Stratego

 ## Project Scope
   Simple two-player game with public game data stored on the blockchain and private piece values stored locally.
 Commit-reveal protocol ensures cheating is not occurring.
+It's built using the React Hardhat Boilerplate by Symfoni.

 ## Deployed Frontend:
 Play the game with a friend at: